Gail Adeniyi MBACP, MNCPS Acc.

 The stigma around having therapy is reducing and you’d be surprised how many friends and colleagues have already taken this step.
 It’s not a sign of weakness to ask for help, it shows courage and strength that you are ready to make positive changes to your life.

-As therapists, we have had to undergo our own therapy, so we know exactly how vulnerable and uncomfortable it can initially feel.
+As a therapist, I have had to undergo my own therapy, so I know exactly how vulnerable and uncomfortable it can initially feel.

 How can therapy help me?